panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 });
 ```

-`Promise` constructor accepts a special function that should encapsulate the logic of the asynchronous operation.
+`Promise` constructor accepts a special function that should contains the logic of the asynchronous operation.

 In the special function, after the completion of the operation, you have to call either:

-1) If the async operation is completed successfully, call `resolve(value)` (that would change the state of the promise to *fulfilled*)
+1) If the async operation completes successfully, call `resolve(value)` &mdash; which changes the state of the promise to *fulfilled* with `value`
-2) Otherwise, in case of an error, call `reject(error)` (that would change the state of the promise to *rejected*)
+2) Otherwise, in case of an error, call `reject(error)` &mdash; changing the state of the promise to *rejected* with the `error` reason.

 Let's make a pause from dry theory and get back to the persons' example.

-Like I mentioned before, I want the function `getList()` to return a *kind-of persons* which should encapsulate accessing the list of persons with a delay of 1 second.
+Like I mentioned before, I want the function `getList()` to return a *kind-of persons* &mdash; a promise of list of persons:

-It can be easily implemented using a promise:

 ```javascript
 function getList() {